 Pd + e– → Pd– – ∆H = Affinity = 53.7 kJ/mol

 To use electron affinities properly, it is essential to keep track of signs.
 When an electron is added to a neutral atom, energy is released.
 This affinity is known as the first electron affinity, and these energies are negative.
 By convention, the negative sign shows a release of energy.
 However, more energy is required to add an electron to a negative ion which overwhelms any release of energy from the electron attachment process.
 This affinity is known as the second electron affinity, and these energies are positive.

 - Metals: Metals like to lose valence electrons to form cations to have a fully stable shell.
 The electron affinity of metals is lower than that of nonmetals.
 Mercury most weakly attracts an extra electron.

 - Nonmetals: Generally, nonmetals have more positive electron affinity than metals.
 Nonmetals like to gain electrons to form anions to have a fully stable electron shell.
 Chlorine most strongly attracts extra electrons.
 The electron affinities of the noble gases have not been conclusively measured, so they may or may not have slightly negative values.

 Electronegativity, symbol χ, is a chemical property that describes the tendency of an atom to attract electrons towards this atom.
-For this purposes, a dimensionless quantity the Pauling scale, symbol χ, is the most commonly used.
+For this purpose, a dimensionless quantity, the Pauling scale, symbol χ, is the most commonly used.